Polyfrost/Hytils-Reborn/README.md

 ## Developers
 ### How can I contribute to Hytilities?
 You can contribute to Hytilities by following the instructions below.
+Basic knowledge of git is required.

+#### Setup - IntelliJ
 Press the green "Code" button.

 ![GitHub Code button](.github/code_button.png)